Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

 In DB-less mode, the endpoint returns 200 OK when all of the following conditions are met:

 1. The current configuration hash is not nil and not all zeros
-2. Successful initial build/rebuild of all routers for all workers
+2. Successful initial build of all routers for all workers
-3. Successful initial build/rebuild of all plugin iterators for all workers
+3. Successful initial build of all plugin iterators for all workers

 ## Configuring the Status Endpoint